hansmarc/Otis/README.md

 ## Why did i create this tool (or rather rewrote)

-This is in reality a implementation of a old clipper tool that a wrote, i think, more than 20 years ago.
+This is in reality a implementation of a old clipper tool that i wrote, i think, more than 20 years ago.
 But with far fewer possibilities as this new tool that i called Otis.
 We integrated this module (the old tool) in all our programs and protect it, if necessary, with a password.